HungryHowies/NetBox-install-with-SAML/README.md

 ## Overview
-This documentation describes how to install NetBox, configure NetBox with Let's encrypt and SAML for SSO.
+This documentation describes how to install NetBox, configure NetBox with Let's encrypt and enable SAML2 for Zitadel.

 ### Prerequisite: